CATHOLIC CAMPAIGN FOR HUMAN DEVELOPMENT

-At the early beginning of our country, Archbishop John Carroll (First bishop and then Archbishop in the USA.
-He was born in Maryland and a number of his relatives were influential politicians in the new country.) issued a prayer for our country.
-His prayer is as needed now as it was 231 years ago.
+At the early years of our country, Archbishop John Carroll (who was the first bishop and then Archbishop in the USA) composed a prayer for our nation.
+John Carroll was born in Maryland and a number of his relatives were influential politicians in the new country of the United States.
+232 years ago, Bishop Carroll issued a prayer for our country.
+His prayer is as needed now as it was in 1791.
 I urge you to pray this prayer for our country.
 I encourage you to do all you can to insure that our politicians fulfill their oath upon assuming their responsibilities towards all who live in our great country.

-A Prayer For The United States Archbishop John Carroll (1791)
+A Prayer For The United States by Archbishop John Carroll

 We pray, O almighty and eternal God, who through Jesus Christ has revealed thy glory to all nations, to preserve the works of your mercy, that your Church, being spread through the whole world, may continue with unchanging faith in the confession of your name.